valtlfelipe/TinyMCE-LocalAutoSave/README.md

 Local AutoSave plugin for TinyMCE 4.x
 =============

-Save the TinyMCE (v4.x) content to LocalStorage* or SessionStorage* in your Browser to avoid losing your content in an page refresh, etc.
+Save the TinyMCE (v4.x) content to LocalStorage* or SessionStorage* in your Browser to avoid losing your content on a page refresh, etc.

 *Only if Browser supports webstorage.
 [See a list of Supported Browsers](http://caniuse.com/namevalue-storage).